 - Spread it over a tortilla and make a wrap with chicken & veggies

-- 1 clove of fresh garlic (2 garlic cloves if you don’t have to talk to anybody the next day)
+- 1 large garlic clove (2 garlic cloves if you don't have to talk to anybody the next day)

 - Place all ingredients in your food processor and blend until smooth (Please remember to put the lid on before you turn on the processor!).